 Let us see the requirements before getting into the solution for Nexus 5X bootloop.

 - Make sure you already unlocked the bootloader before trying out this fix.
-Also if you’re able to briefly boot into your phone, then go to Settings, Developer Options and enable “OEM Unlocking“.
+If the bootloader is not unlocked, then you need to somehow enable OEM Unlocking first.
+If you’re able to briefly boot into your phone, then go to Settings, Developer Options and enable “OEM Unlocking“.

 - Install ADB, Fastboot and LG USB drivers on your computer/laptop (Check the download’s section for links)

-- You will lose entire data from your mobile, try to backup all important files before following this guide.
+- You will lose entire data on your mobile, try to backup all important files before following this guide.

 - Charge your LG 5X and it should have minimum 50% battery backup.